keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

 | `masterState[1]` == True        | Data has been read, scanner can now try to claim  |

 ### Initialization and Scanning
-Upon app mount, the scanner page will immediately do the following.
+Upon app mount, the host scanner page will immediately do the following.

 1) Similar to the other components covered in the previous pages, `scanner.js` will establish a NEAR connection.
 This is to allow it to receive Keypom information and call `claim`.
-2) Prompt the doorman/event organizers for the drop password.
+2) Prompt the host for the drop password.
 3) Begin scanning.

 These features can be seen in the code snippet below.